Jane Munch: Psychiatrist for Heroes

 She opened up the cupboard and reached in for a wine glass, only to smash her knuckles on a cold hard wall of frosty ice.

-In a stuffy, dimly lit pool hall at the edge of Metro City, two off work construction workers sat at the bar, watching the Metro City Gargoyles game on the bar screen.
-Two stools over sat another man, trim and narrow, with a head of wavy blond hair.
-He was dressed in tight white spandex with a big red “Q” on the chest, black boots, gloves, and a black domino mask on his face.
+In a stuffy, dimly lighted pool hall at the edge of Metro City, two off-work construction workers sat at the bar, watching the Metro City Gargoyles game on the bar screen.
+Two stools over sat another man, trim and narrow, with a head of wavy orange hair.
+He was dressed in tight white spandex with a big, red “Q” on the chest, black boots, gloves, and a black domino mask on his crescent shaped face.
+He sipped on a pint of amber ale, staring down at his coaster, acting like he didn’t notice the people at the pool tables sneaking peeks at him and laughing.

 When I find that psychiatrist, he thought to himself.
 I am going to kick her square in the vagina.

 He swallowed his anger and signaled for the bartender.
-A scruffy man in his forties, with salt and pepper hair and a big gut, came waddling over with the widest of grins on his face, red with jolly.
+A scruffy man in his forties, with salt and pepper hair and a big gut, waddled over with the widest of grins on his rouged and jolly face.
 “Quick Boy!
 The fastest ejaculator in the world!” he laughed proudly.
 “How may I be of service?”

 “Whiskey,” the masked man replied, not breaking focus from his coaster.

 The bartender pulled down a bottle from the display and poured some into a shot glass, being playful and dramatic as went.
-Then he placed it in front of Quick Boy with great care, snickering softly.
+When he completed the show, he placed the shot glass full of liquor in front of Quick Boy with great care, snickering softly.
 “A whiskey, sir.”

 “Another,” said Quick Boy.

-“But you haven’t drank the first one.”
-The bartender looked down at the shot glass.
-It was empty.
+Upon a second glance, the bartender witnessed that the shot glass he had topped off only moments ago was indeed presently empty.
 He gasped, the way a child gasps when shown a magic trick.
 “Well, I’ll be!
-You really are fast!”
+You are fast!”

 The bartender gave a hearty laugh, splashing Quick Boy with his warm, stale breath.

-Quick Boy swiveled in his stool and saw Mr. Invincible standing there in his iconic yellow spandex, his red cape draped over his shoulder, a glare from the low hanging florescent lights reflecting off his smooth head.
+Quick Boy swiveled in his stool and saw Mr. Invincible standing there in his iconic yellow spandex, his red cape draped over his shoulder, a glare from the low hanging florescent lights reflecting off his ebony skull.

 And he wasn’t alone.
 Beside him, it was…

 “Ow!”
-Jane screamed out, folding and cupping her crotch protectively.
+Jane screamed out, folding over and cupping her crotch like a wound.

 “Something wrong?” asked Mr. Invincible next to her.